faucetsdn/udmi/docs/tools/sharding.md

 ## CI Workflow

-If the `UDMI_REGISTRY_SUFFIX` is defined as a GitHub Actions secret, the workflow will automatically skip `bin/test_sequencer` in the main flow, and instead run it in a parallal sequencer-only flow.
+If the `UDMI_REGISTRY_SUFFIX` is defined as a GitHub Actions secret, the workflow will automatically skip `bin/test_sequencer` in the main flow, and instead run it in a parallel sequencer-only flow.
 The "skipped" step will still show up but not executed.